 - Ethernet connections: Anything plugged into the Ethernet will connect directly to the Internet.
 Unless you subscribe to multiple IPs, only one device should be plugged in to the modem.

 - Static IP users: If your device is already configured to use a static IP, this modem swap won’t change anything.
 It’s a good idea to verify you’re still using the static IP address that was emailed to you when you requested your static IP.
-If you’ve misplaced your static IP configuration information email, contact Shaw Businsess Technical Support to request a new copy.
+If you’ve misplaced your static IP configuration information email, contact Rogers Businsess Technical Support to request a new copy.

 Connection Ports & Light Sequence

 |LED||LED Activity||Modem State|